 And guess what?
 Worrying or freaking out about them, is not going to make you be able to control them any more than you already can.

-Whether your trip is one day, three days, a week…it certainly isn’t long enough for you to undo your progress.
-You did not get out of shape in a day or weekend or a week.
+Whether your trip is one day, three days, or a week…it certainly isn’t long enough for you to undo your progress.
+You did not get out of shape in a day or weekend or week.
 You’re not going to undo all your progress in that time either.
 And, if you follow the tips outlined below, I guarantee everything will be fine.
 Or your money back.
 From Mike, not from me.

 8 Tips For Nutritional Domination While on Vacation and Traveling

 Did you really think anything else would be first on the list?
 Seriously, us coaches stress this over and over…and over again for a reason.
 It works.
 Taking the time to plan ahead greatly reduces the likelihood of going off plan because you don’t have to make choices on the fly, which causes decision fatigue and drains your willpower.

 Now, this may mean if you’re with other people, you have to take charge and make some decisions.
 Or at least be the one to initiate the decision-making process.
 But trust me, your future self will thank you when you’re able to stay on plan and come home on track.